-Hazard perception is the hardest category with the lowest pass rate.
-It tests your ability to identify and respond to potential dangers, which requires a different kind of thinking than memorising rules.
+Hazard perception tests your ability to identify and respond to potential dangers, which requires scenario judgement rather than memorising isolated facts.

 Key concept: A hazard is anything that could cause you to change speed or direction.
-Questions describe scenarios and ask what you should do — the answer is usually the most cautious option that doesn’t involve unnecessary stopping.
-Scanning ahead, checking mirrors, and anticipating other road users’ behaviour are central themes.
+Questions describe scenarios and ask what you should do.
+Scan ahead, check mirrors, anticipate other road users and choose the response required by the Rules of the Road for that situation.

-Study approach: This category rewards volume practice.
-The more scenarios you encounter, the better your pattern recognition becomes.
-Work through all 200 hazard perception questions on L-Plate and read every explanation carefully — even for questions you get right.
+Study approach: Work through varied hazard scenarios on L-Plate and read every explanation carefully — even for questions you get right.

 Q1.What should you do if your car starts aquaplaning?